Tummy Tuck Colorado Springs, CO

 Through tummy tuck surgery, Dr. James Banich has been fulfilling patients’ goals for a flatter stomach with outstanding outcomes for well over a decade.

-If you are interested in a tummy tuck, call Vanguard Skin Specialists today at (719) 355-3861 for a consultation with Dr. Banich in Colorado Springs or you can request one online.
-Learn more about abdominoplasty below.
+If you are interested in a tummy tuck, call Vanguard Skin Specialists today at (719) 355-3861 for a consultation with our board-certified plastic surgeon, Dr. James Banich, in Colorado Springs.
+You can also request an appointment online.

 Tummy tucks offer a narrower and more toned core and renewed strength and structure of abdomen muscles.